 For accurate information, ask our lawyer now or see what you need to prepare for your divorce lawyer to proceed with your divorce.

 For a divorce proceedings to be finalized, it will essentially depends on the nature of the divorce proceedings i.e. if it is a joint petition or single petition of divorce.
-For a joint petition, it is relatively faster and will take approximately 3 to 6 months.
+For a joint petition, it is relatively faster and will take approximately 5 to 8 months providing both parties agreed on all the terms.
 For a single petition, it will take around 12 months or more depending on the complexity of the case.

 A joint petition divorce is where both parties agreed to divorce and agreed on all the terms of divorce such as custody, maintenance of wife/children and division of matrimonial property.
 A single petition, on the other hand, is where both parties cannot agree on divorce or the terms of divorce.
 Most commonly would be child custody and maintenance of wife (or husband)/children.